-Mercari, a rare Japanese unicorn, soars 76 percent in debut
+Rare Japanese unicorn Mercari surges as much as 100 percent in debut

-TOKYO (Reuters) - Flea market app operator Mercari Inc’s shares surged 76 percent in their Tokyo stock market debut on Tuesday morning, underscoring strong investor appetite for a rare Japanese unicorn.
+TOKYO (Reuters) - Flea market app operator Mercari Inc’s shares surged 100 percent in their Tokyo stock market debut on Tuesday, hitting their daily limit high, underscoring strong investor appetite for a rare Japanese unicorn bent on U.S. expansion.

-Shares were trading at 5,280 yen in late morning trade, valuing the company at about $6.5 billion.
-That makes it the most valuable firm on the Tokyo bourse’s Mothers market for start-ups, ahead of games and social network company Mixi Inc and robotics firm Cyberdyne Inc.
+Shares rose as high as 6,000 yen in early afternoon trade, valuing the company at as much as $7.4 billion.
+That made it the most valuable firm on the Tokyo bourse’s Mothers market for startups, ahead of games and social network company Mixi Inc and robotics firm Cyberdyne Inc.

 A popular smartphone app that allows people to trade used items online, Mercari has been downloaded 71 million times in Japan where it has 10.5 million active users.
-It expects sales to jump 62 percent to 35.8 billion yen ($324 million) this financial year.
+It makes money by charging sellers commission, and expects sales to jump 62 percent to 35.8 billion yen ($325.93 million) this financial year.

+Mercari shares already look expensive, said Masayuki Otani, chief market analyst at Securities Japan.
+While the app is well known in Japan and still growing, it is likely to face more competition at home, he said, with companies such as Rakuten Inc and Start Today Co Ltd offering used-goods services.

-Its IPO, the biggest in Japan this year, raised $1.2 billion through the sale of around a third of Mercari’s shares, with the majority bought by overseas investors.
+Its initial public offering, the biggest in Japan this year, raised $1.2 billion through the sale of around a third of Mercari’s shares, with the majority bought by overseas investors.

-The company is profitable at home but loss making in the United States, where it is headed by former Facebook Inc executive John Lagerling.
-Its U.S. expansion dragged it to a net loss of 4.2 billion yen in the last financial year.
+The company is profitable at home but is losing money in the United States, where its expansion plans are being headed by former Facebook Inc executive John Lagerling.

+Its U.S. expansion dragged it to a net loss of 4.2 billion yen in the last financial year through June 2017, with a further loss of 3.4 billion in the nine months to March as the company committed funds to improving its brand recognition through advertising.

+“We can’t be successful globally without success in the U.S.,” Chief Executive and founder Shintaro Yamada told Reuters in April.

 In a country that has many successful giant corporations but lacks a vibrant startup culture, Mercari gained attention as one of Japan’s two unicorns - startups with valuations above $1 billion - according to data provider CB Insights.
 The other is information technology startup Preferred Networks Inc.